12rambau/GWB/doc/en.rst

     If the rectangle become red, read attentively the instruction of the logs.
 Usually the instance you're using is too small to handle the file you want to analyse.
 If it's the case, close the app, open a bigger instance and run your analysis again.

+Here is the result of the computation using the default parameters on the :code:`clc3classes.tif` file.

 .. image:: https://raw.githubusercontent.com/openforis/sepal-doc/master/docs/source/img/cli/gwb/lm103class_legend.png
     :width: 49%